Hundreds defy Egyptian curfew to rally against president

 The crowds shouted "Down down with Mohamed Mursi, down down with the state of emergency," in Ismailia and similar slogans were heard in the other cities along the Suez Canal.

 Around 50 Egyptians have been killed in clashes between protesters and police.
 Most of the deaths happened in Port Said and Suez and Mursi declared a curfew in the three canal cities from 9 p.m.
-(1900 GMT) to 6 a.m.
-(0400 GMT).
+(7.00 p.m.
+British time) to 6 a.m.
+(4.00 a.m.
+British time).

 (Reporting by Yusri Mohamed in Ismailia and Yasmine Saleh in Cairo, writing by Yasmine Saleh; Editing by Andrew Heavens)